graphql-aspnet/graphql-aspnet.github.io/docs/controllers/authorization.md

 By default, a single unauthorized result does not necessarily kill an entire query, it depends on the structure of your object graph.
 When a field request is terminated any down-stream child fields are discarded immediately but sibling fields or unrelated ancestors continue to execute as normal.

 Since this authorization occurs "per field" and not "per controller action" its possible to define the same security chain for POCO properties.
-This allows you to effectively deny access, by policy, to a single property of a single instantiated object if you wish.
+This allows you to effectively deny access, by policy, to a single property of an instantiated object.
 Performing security checks for every field of data (especially in parent/child scenarios) has a performance cost though, especially for larger data sets.
 For most scenarios enforcing security at the controller level is sufficient.

 ## Authorization Failures are Obfuscated